genouest/os-vm-expire/doc/source/install/get_started.rst

   ``osvmexpire-cleaner`` service
   Checks at regular interval for VM expiration, sends email notifications to user before final deletion of the VM.

+Systemd templates can be found in etc/systemd/system directory.